-Head out on a mini scavenger hunt and challenge your little ones to explore the forest and find something beginning with C, H, R, I, S, T, M, A and S!
-Chestnuts, holly, a robin, an insect, snowdrops.
+Head out on a mini scavenger hunt and challenge your little ones to explore the forest and find something beginning with W, I, N, T, E and R!
 What natural treasures will you discover in the forest?
 The possibilities are endless.

-7. Bake some scrumptious Christmas treats for a forest picnic
+7. Bake some scrumptious treats for a forest picnic

 8. Have a digital detox

-If it’s a ‘stay home in your pyjamas’ kind of day and you’re trying to limit their screen time, encourage the kids to have a digital detox by downloading a few of our printable activities.
+If one of your new year's resolutions is to limit screen time, encourage the kids to have a digital detox by downloading a few of our printable activities.
 Choose from a fantastic forest word search, some forest-themed colouring in sheets or Tree-Trumps plus loads more!
 No matter what age or ability, we want to inspire every generation to build a personal and lifelong connection with forests and these activities will enable you to do just that as a family.

 9. Treat the kids to a steaming cup of hot chocolate